w3c/sync-media-pub/docs-src/pages/sync-media.md

 Embedded media, such as a video in an HTML document, MAY be referenced by the URL of its embedding document plus a selector.

+Therefore, [=media object renderer=]s SHOULD support opening an HTML document and dereferencing content based on a selector.

 {% example "Referring to video media contained within an HTML document" %}
 <par>
     <text src="doc.html#para1"/>